Clustering

 P5CRC_s_008um_00035_00460-1 P5CRC 122 100 0.9586074 0.1639344 0.0945122 NA 3 1.0000000

-1. How many bins are in each cluster?
-Use the table() function to count the number of bins in each cluster.
-Do you notice any patterns in the number of bins per cluster?
+1. How many bins are in each cluster with the new projected values?
+Use the table() function to count the number of bins in each cluster for each sample.

 Visualize projected clusters

-This is a good point to pause and inspect our datset!
+This is a good point to pause and inspect our dataset!

 # Switch to full dataset assay